OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 ## 5.1.
 Hello FIM example

 If you intend to add a new module to the FIM area, then you will need to inform the host software of the new module.
 The FIM exposes its functionalities to host software through a set of CSR registers that are mapped to an MMIO region (Memory Mapped IO).
-This set of CSR registers and their operation is described in [FIM MMIO Regions].
+This set of CSR registers and their operation is described in [FIM MMIO Regions](https://ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/#mmio_regions).

-See [FPGA Device Feature List (DFL) Framework Overview] for a description of the software process to read and process the linked list of Device Feature Header (DFH) CSRs within a FPGA.
+See [FPGA Device Feature List (DFL) Framework Overview](https://github.com/ofs/linux-dfl/blob/fpga-ofs-dev/Documentation/fpga/dfl.rst#fpga-device-feature-list-dfl-framework-overview) for a description of the software process to read and process the linked list of Device Feature Header (DFH) CSRs within a FPGA.

 This example adds a simple DFH register set to the FIM.
 You can use this example as the basis for adding a new feature to your FIM.